jpmachadoo/jpmachadoo/README.md

 ### Hey!
 My name is João Pedro, I live in Pindamonhangaba/SP, Brazil and I'm 21

 - Graduated in Analysis and Systems Development.
-- Currently working on my company's maintenance and development team.
+- Currently working in a B2B Ecommerce project as full-stack developer.
 - Always seeking for new challenges!
 <br><br>